Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

         name: "user-code-example"
 ```

-**This means system and user code are not actually completely separated.**
+**This means system and user code are not actually completely separated!**

-So, if I want to add a __new__ user code repository, I need to:
+This implies that, if I want to add a __new__ user code repository, I not only need to:

-1. add the user code server to the system's `values.yaml` (via a PR in the Git repo of your company's platform team, probably)
+1. add the user code repository to the user code's `values.yaml` (via that same PR);
-1. do a helm-upgrade of the corresponding `dagster/dagster` chart
+1. do a helm-upgrade of the corresponding `dagster/dagster-user-deployments` chart;

+but because of the not-so-separation, I still need to:

-1. add the user code repository to the user code's `values.yaml` (via that same PR)
+1. add the user code server to the system's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
-1. do a helm-upgrade of the corresponding `dagster/dagster-user-deployments` chart
+1. and do a helm-upgrade of the corresponding `dagster/dagster` chart.

 Formerly this is the process to go through.
 If you are fine with this, stop reading here.
 It's the cleanest solution anyway.
 But it is quite cumbersome, so...